Khakee (film): Filming

+Reception

 Critical response

-Since its release, Khakee met with critical acclaim, including for the performances of the lead actors.
+Khakee was met with critical acclaim, including for the performances of the lead actors.

 The Hindu daily mentioned; "It's the director's show all the way.
 Khakee is great evidence of what smart writing can do to a film - the duo of Rajkumar Santoshi and Shridhar Raghavan, deserve all the credit for packing the punches the film delivers.
 A little pace is lost in the second half because of the dialogues, song and dance, but thanks to high production values and charismatic star appeal, you really don't feel the length - 2 hours and 54 minutes.
 An aging Amitabh Bachchan is the first rate with his trademark delivery.
 Akshay Kumar provides the comic relief with his 'I'm cool' flirtatious attempts to woo Aishwarya [Rai] and Tusshar [Kapoor] plays the foil to his seniors - a neat essay".
 Mayank Shekhar of Mid-Day wrote "The reason Khakee will linger in public memory for a good while is quite simply Bachchan — back to basics," and concluded, "Khakee is proof that the ‘angry young man’ only got better, if not younger as well!
 And that's more than a reason to recommend this film."